Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Analysis

 \subsection{Learnability}

-We hereby investigate the learnability of our collaborative learning algorithm.
+We hereby investigate the learnability of our algorithm.
 In this section, we focus on a simplified case with no agent corrupted and will discuss the reliability of our algorithm later in Sec.~\ref{ssec:reliability}.
-In the following, we first show in \textbf{Lemma}~\ref{le:sampling} that each agent $i$ chooses arm $a_k$ proportional to the current popularity of $a_k$ in round $r$ especially when there are a sufficient number of agents, based on which, we then illustrate the number of agents adopting the best arm is increased with high probability \footnote{In this paper, an event is said to occur with high probability if the probability is at least $1-\frac{1}{N^c}$ where $c$ is an constant such that the probability $\rightarrow 1$ if $N \rightarrow \infty$.
-In fact, our definition of ``high probability'' can be generalized to $1-\frac{1}{f(N)}$ such that $f(N)\in\Omega(N^c)$.
-For example, $f(N)=e^{cN}$.} in each round in \textbf{Lemma}~\ref{le:increase0} and \textbf{Lemma}~\ref{le:increase}.
-We finally conclude in \textbf{Theorem}~\ref{thm:learnability} that the learnability of our algorithm can be guaranteed such that all agents eventually adopt the best arm as preference with high probability.
+In the following, we first demonstrate that, with an infinite number of agents (i.e., $N \rightarrow \infty$), the number of agents adopting the best arm is increased in each round on expectation (see \textbf{Theorem}~\ref{thm:inftyincrease}).
+We then improve the above results by revealing how large $N$ should be such that the number of agents adopting the best arm is increased with high probability in each round (see \textbf{Lemma}~\ref{le:finiteincrease}).
+We finally illustrate in \textbf{Theorem}~\ref{thm:learnability} that when there are a sufficient number of agents participating in the collaborative learning process (i.e., $N$ is sufficiently large), all the agents learn the best arm eventually with high probability.
+Especially, when $N\rightarrow\infty$, the probability approaches $1$.